JCThomas4214/CassMask/README.md

 + specify the callback as the function to execute
   + callback passes two arguments, next(object?), err(message?), and entity: Entity | Array<Entity>
   + callback must call one of them
++ sets the cooresponding hook function the Schema/Entity scopes

 <a name="pre"></a>